Where to Stay in Daytona Beach | A Local’s Advice

 Is Daytona Beach Safe?

 I hope this post was helpful and gives you a good starting point!
-There are seemingly endless options along Daytona Beach to stay, but I hope this post helped you in deciding.
+There are seemingly endless options along Daytona Beach to stay, so hopefully this narrowed it down well for you.

 While this isn’t the area for a luxury vacation, it has its own charm, history, and adventure!
 Plus it makes a great base for exploring east central Florida with day trips.